The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 Log in to Merchant Dashboard, go to the navigation in the top left corner and follow the path Performance > Wish Standards.
 The page opens to Performance Overview and defaults to the Wish Standards tab.

-Each section within the Wish Standards Performance Overview offers you different, valuable information that may help you better strategize for your business.
+Each section within the Performance Overview offers you different, valuable information that may help you better refine your operations.

 This section provides a quick look at performance with a few key takeaways: